JuliaAI/MLJ.jl/docs/src/performance_measures.md

 - be feature-independent

-To override this behaviour one simply overloads the appropriate trait, as shown in the following examples:
+To override this behavior one simply overloads the appropriate trait, as shown in the following examples:

 ```@repl losses_and_scores